CloudI/website/Java_Integration.rst

 .. note::
- If you use a standalong configuration file, a starting bracket symbol *[* and ending bracket symbol *]* need to be wrapped around the configuration text.
+ If you use a standalone configuration file, a starting bracket symbol *[* and ending bracket symbol *]* need to be wrapped around the configuration text.
 If you embed the configuration in the *cloudi.conf* file then the starting and ending brackets are not needed.

 Running the Java Application
 ============================